-Breakdown in crew communication and alignment - Loss of effective crew resource management due to misalignment in constant procedural changes related to health and operational documentation or procedures that may be country- or airport-specific.
+Breakdown in crew communication and alignment - A loss of effective crew resource management (CRM) may occur due to misalignment in constant procedural changes related to health and operational documentation or procedures that may be country- or airport-specific.
 Some 32 percent of respondents reflected this concern.
-Some survey respondents indicated that various new SOPs were added to mitigate some of these concerns dealing with crew scheduling and pairing processes to better manage the influx of new workforce members.
+Workshop respondents indicated that various new SOPs were added to mitigate some of these concerns dealing with crew scheduling and pairing processes to better manage the influx of new workforce members.

-Increase in risk-taking - Where flight deck crew are fearful of losing their job, they may take more risks to protect the operation.
-Twenty percent of survey respondents indicated this was a concern.
+Increase in risk-taking - If flight crewmembers are fearful of losing their jobs, they may take more risks to protect the operation.
+Sixteen percent of survey respondents indicated this was a concern.

-Some 37 percent of respondents indicated that there was an increase in staff reporting mental health issues during the pandemic.
+Fifteen percent of respondents indicated that there was an increase in staff reporting of mental health issues during the pandemic.

-While there is no ICAO requirement and

-perhaps no national requirement, 59 percent of survey respondents have indicated that their airline has a program in place to deal with mental health issues.
-These results are pretty much aligned with the global average.
+While there is no ICAO requirement and perhaps no national requirement, 63 percent of survey respondents have indicated that their airline has a program in place to deal with mental health issues.

-Key Outcomes:
+Key outcomes:

 - We need to strongly encourage a robust safety reporting culture with special emphasis on safety-related issues in the COVID-19 and post-COVID-19 pandemic environment. - Organizations should pay close attention to fatigue reporting and actively support reporting of fatigue and other occurrences via a strong just culture. - Consider that personnel returning to the workforce and those who continued working through the pandemic may be under higher-than-normal levels of psychological stress. - Organizations and regulators need to understand the sources of aviation professionals' fear, increased stress and distraction, all of which can potentially reduce staff performance levels and impact safety. - Smaller carriers that do not necessarily have a stress and mental health program should at least have an open communication channel with all staff at all levels. - Reporting on mental health still carries a bit of social stigma, and more effort is needed to encourage a robust safety reporting culture.
-Some operators, particularly in the MID and APAC region, expressed the challenges in allowing an open discussion on mental health. - The long-term effect of working from home without human interaction has had an impact on staff mentally. - Fatigue was an issue when returning to the office, as people have become unaccustomed to the physical working environment. - The impact of the pandemic has increased stress levels on pilots as they fly less frequently and in a changed environment. - The launching of confidential peer support programs that act as a support system for pilot crewmembers and their families, while not mandatory, has provided significant benefits.
-Such programs help detect potential issues with a pilot's state of mental health early, before it becomes problematic. - Increased communication with all staff was an important factor in helping staff members and crewmembers feel connected with the organization.

-- Monitor crew experience to avoid pairing less experienced crewmembers.
-Match an experienced crewmember with a less-experienced crewmember, to provide enhanced training and mentoring and reduce potential errors. - One beneficial tactic was the establishment of peer-to-peer groups to provide technical support to staff, just to keep everyone aware of operations, particularly during down time during the pandemic. - Organizations and regulators need to understand the sources of aviation professionals' fear, increased stress and distraction, which can potentially reduce staff performance levels and impact safety.
+Some operators, particularly in the MID and APAC regions, expressed challenges in allowing an open discussion on mental health. - The long-term effect of working from home without human interaction has had an impact on staff mentally. - Fatigue was an issue when returning to the office, as people have become unaccustomed to the physical working environment. - The impact of the pandemic has increased stress levels on pilots as they fly less frequently and in a changed environment. - Confidential peer support programs, which act as a support system for pilot crewmembers and their families, while not mandatory, have provided significant benefits.
+Such programs help detect potential issues with a pilot's state of mental health before it becomes problematic. - Increase in communication with all staff was an important factor in helping staff members and crewmembers feel connected with the organization. - Monitoring crew experience helps to avoid pairing less-experienced crewmembers.
+Matching an experienced crewmember with a less-experienced crewmember enhanced training and mentoring and reduced potential errors. - Establishing peer-to-peer groups by providing technical support to staff, just to keep everyone aware of operations, particularly during down time during the pandemic proved to be beneficial. - Organizations and regulators need to understand the sources of aviation professionals' fear, increased stress and distraction, which can potentially reduce staff performance levels and impact safety.